-- (a) Mandatory.--The President Pro Tempore shall: - (1) Appoint the Chair, Vice Chair and members of the Standing Committees of the Senate as soon after the election of the President Pro Tempore as possible. - (2) Appoint members to special committees whenever authorized.
+- (a) Mandatory.--The President Pro Tempore shall: - (1) Appoint the Chair, Vice Chair and members of the Standing Committees of the Senate as soon after the election of the President Pro Tempore as possible.
+Upon the resignation of the Chair of a standing committee, the President Pro Tempore may designate an acting Chair. - (2) Appoint members to special committees whenever authorized. - (3) Fill all vacancies occurring in standing and special committees. - (4) Refer to the appropriate standing committee every bill and joint resolution which may be introduced in the Senate or received from the House of Representatives. - (5) Appoint and have under the President Pro Tempore's direction such Senate employees as are authorized by law. - (6) Vote last on all questions when occupying the Chair. - (b) Discretionary.--The President Pro Tempore may name any Senator to preside in the absence of the

-- (3) Fill all vacancies occurring in standing and special committees. - (4) Refer to the appropriate standing committee every bill and joint resolution which may be introduced in the Senate or received from the House of Representatives. - (5) Appoint and have under the President Pro Tempore's direction such Senate employees as are authorized by law. - (6) Vote last on all questions when occupying the Chair. - (b) Discretionary.--The President Pro Tempore may name any Senator to preside in the absence of the President, or if both the President and President Pro Tempore are absent the Majority Leader, or the Majority Leader's designee, shall preside.
+President, or if both the President and President Pro Tempore are absent the Majority Leader, or the Majority Leader's designee, shall preside.
 The Majority Leader, during such time, shall be vested with all powers of the President.
 This authority shall not extend beyond a day's recess.